caryoscelus/heavy-bright-sun-wip/chapters/001-chapter-first.md

     ***

-Slow fan made slow chopping sounds as its blades were cutting throw the thick dirty air.
+Slow fan made slow chopping sounds as its blades were cutting through the thick dirty air.
 The air was always bad here, always hard to cut through, but the fan had to work without a minute's rest.
 Ever since it was launched, it never stopped.
 Ever since it was installed, it was never seen by a living being.